 "But the most dramatic was her confidence level," he said.
 "She wasn't afraid to take control of the game."

 "I played a lot as a freshman, so I wasn't really too nervous about starting my sophomore year," said Dooley.
-"Plus, my sister [Tara] was still on the team, and she helped me a lot."

 The Wildcats lost the county's leading scorer, Young, to injury for several games this year.
 Wellington said Dooley understood that she had to pick up her offense.